Celtic Civilization

 Why is this course for me?

-Many of the Celtic Civilization modules are good choices as electives for those interested in Celtic culture in Ireland and beyond.
+Many of the Celtic Civilisation modules are good choices as electives for those interested in Celtic culture in Ireland and beyond.

 Course Pathways